Unseen Object Instance Segmentation for Robotic Environments: Method Overview

 \section{Method Overview}

-Given a single RGB-D image, the goal of our algorithm is to produce object instance segmentation masks for all objects on a tabletop, where the object instances (or even the semantic class) are not assumed to have been seen during a training phase.
+Given a single RGB-D image, the goal of our algorithm is to produce object instance segmentation masks for all objects on a tabletop, where the object instances (or even the semantic class) are arbitrary and are not assumed to have been seen during a training phase.
 These masks do not have any notion of class categorization or semantics.
-These masks can be employed by robots for interacting with unseen object instances in downstream applications such as grasping.
+These masks can be employed by robots for interacting with unseen object instances in downstream applications such as grasping and/or manipulation.

 Our framework consists of two separate networks that process Depth and RGB separately to produce instance segmentation masks.
-First, we design a Depth Seeding Network (DSN) to take a depth image as input and outputs \textit{initial} instance segmentation masks.
+First, we design a Depth Seeding Network (DSN) that takes a depth image as input and outputs \textit{initial} object instance segmentation masks.
 These initial masks can be quite noisy for a number of reasons, thus we design an Initial Mask Processor (IMP) to robustify them with standard image processing techniques.
-We further refine the processed initial masks using our Region Refinement Network (RRN), which is designed to snap mask edges to object edges by using RGB.
+We further refine the processed initial masks using our Region Refinement Network (RRN), which is designed to snap the noisy initial mask edges to object edges in RGB, providing sharp and accurate final instance masks.
 The full architecture is shown in Figure \ref{fig:architecture}.

 Because the DSN incorporates non-differentiable techniques in order to build the initial masks, our DSN and RRN are trained separately as opposed to end-to-end.
-Both the DSN and RRN can be trained fully in simulation with no fine-tuning on real-world data, allowing our framework to capitalize on large amounts of simulated scenes and objects, without resorting to the expensive process of annotating data.
-Despite this, our framework generalizes remarkably well to real-world scenarios, enabling robotic tasks with unseen objects.
+Both the DSN and RRN can be trained fully in simulation with no fine-tuning on real-world data, allowing our framework to capitalize on large amounts of simulated scenes and objects without resorting to the expensive process of annotating data.
+Our framework generalizes remarkably well to real-world scenarios despite being trained only on non-photorealistic simulated data, enabling robotic tasks with unseen objects.